abu14/digit-recognition-with-neural-networks/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to submit pull requests or open issues.
+Please feel free to submit pull requests or open issues.
+I respond on all of my socials so feel free to reach out.

 ## License
 <!-- LICENSE -->